treadup/.emacs.d/docs/projects/projects.md

 ### Perform operations on all open buffers
 You can use Emacs to perform operations on all open buffers.
 With this approach which buffers are currently open becomes important.
+The following work flow would be used with this approach.

+1. Open all files in the project.
+2. Perform the modification of each open buffer
+3. Save all unsaved buffers

 You could filter the buffer list down a bit to perform operations on all open buffers backed by a file.
 You might also only want to perform